 Note: It is recommended to designate at least one computer on your network as a designated collector for XenDesktop data, especially in environments in which multiple instances of ControlUp are being used concurrently.
 For more information on configuring dedicated data collectors for XenDesktop, see below.

 To add a XenDesktop site connection, click on the Add XenDesktop button on the Home ribbon or right-click the root folder of your organization tree and select Add > XenDesktop Site.
-The Add XenDesktop Site Connection dialog box will be presented.
+The Add XenDesktop Site Connection dialog box is shown.

 The following details are required:

-- Credentials - use the drop-down to select or add a set of credentials which will be used for data collection from your XenDesktop infrastructure.
+- Credentials - use the drop-down to select or add a set of credentials that are used for data collection from your XenDesktop infrastructure.

 - In version 7.1 we've introduced the Shared Credentials Store used via the Monitor.